 The curriculum is also designed to help you advance in soft skills valued in the workplace, such as critical thinking, collaboration, organization, presentation, and communication skills.

-The MAW’s professional writing track delivers intensive writing and reading curriculum through 10-day residency courses on campus and independent study courses at home.
+The professional writing track delivers intensive writing and reading curriculum through 10-day residency courses on campus and independent study courses at home.
 As a certificate student or first-semester MAW student, you’ll focus on aspects of professional writing including narrative structure, persuasion, editing, publishing, and specific professional writing modes.
 As a second-semester MAW student, you will complete a portfolio that showcases your writing and editing for the professional world.
 View the semester-by-semester curriculum for the MAW.

-In keeping with our commitment to affordability, we make it possible for students in our MAW program to matriculate into the MFA degree if they want a terminal creative writing degree, earning both the certificate + MFA or the MAW + MFA for about the same cost as the MFA alone.
+In keeping with our commitment to affordability, we make it possible for students in our certificate and MAW programs to matriculate into the MFA degree if they want a terminal creative writing degree, earning both the certificate + MFA or the MAW + MFA for about the same cost as the MFA alone.